 Severe side effects require immediate medical attention:

-Dosage adjustments: Patients with severe hepatic impairment should have reduced doses; caution is advised in patients with a creatinine clearance below 30 ml/min.
+Dosage adjustments: Patients with severe hepatic impairment should have reduced doses; caution is advised in patients with creatinine clearance below 30 ml/min.
 Do not alter the dose without medical consultation; adjustments should be made by an oncologist.

 Acute overdose may cause severe bone pain, arrhythmias, or liver dysfunction.
 If overdose is suspected, seek immediate medical attention and bring the medication container.
 Treatment is supportive, possibly including dialysis or symptomatic management.

-What should be done if a dose of Letrozole is missed?If missed and remembered on the same day, take it immediately.
-If close to the next scheduled dose, skip the missed dose and continue with the regular schedule.
+What should I do if I miss a dose of Letrozole?If you remember within the same day, take the missed dose immediately.
+If it is close to the next dose, skip the missed dose and continue with your regular schedule.
 Do not double doses.
-Frequent missed doses may affect treatment efficacy; consider setting reminders or using a medication organizer, and communicate regularly with your healthcare team.
+Frequent missed doses can affect treatment efficacy; consider setting reminders or using a medication organizer and communicate with your healthcare team regularly.